EngineMachiner/beat4sprite/README.md

 # PSX BGAnimations Project

-This branch is for all the graphics used in the BGAnimations scripts.
+This branch is for all the resources used in the BGAnimations scripts.

 Credits:

 -Engine_Machiner
 -MadkaT

-The graphics will be sorted by their games and by SD/HD.
+The resources will be sorted by their games and by Original/HD.